 ING in Turkey extended credit repayment time from 90 days to 180 days for current overdue loan customers and has been directing customers to its digital channel.
 It has made all ATMs free-of-charge for customers and has also doubled its amount for contactless payments.

 ING in Poland launched a campaign to support people and companies in using online banking and is encouraging younger people to help elderly people in using online banking.

 ING in Spain has increased the amount for contactless payments to €50 and has made ATM customer withdrawals free.

 Responding to our communities

 We are also looking for ways to support communities during this crisis.
 There are already many examples of generosity shown by our ING businesses, employees and customers.
 These range from donations and fundraising, to community outreach and support.
 ING has also established a global fund with the aim of increasing local initiatives and offering more support in the future.

-We’re doing what we can to safeguard the wellbeing of employees.
-Not just because we care and feel responsible, but because only a fit and healthy workforce allows us to support customers at a time when they need us more than ever.
+We’re doing everything we can to safeguard the wellbeing of our employees.
+We care and feel responsible for their health and safety.
+At the same time, fit and healthy employees are better able to support our customers when they need us most.

-Around 80 percent of employees are now working safely from home – and we’re working on increasing that number.
-To keep them engaged and ensure they are fully equipped to do their jobs from home, we provide extensive guidelines for remote working, support best-practice sharing and help employees to create an optimal work environment.
+The majority of our employees are working from home.
+To ensure they remain engaged and are fully equipped to do their jobs remotely, we provide tools and guidance for remote working, support best-practice sharing and help them to create an optimal work environment.

-We are grateful to all colleagues, many of whom are working under challenging circumstances.
+We are grateful to all our employees, many of whom are working under challenging circumstances.